 Steven K. Norgaard.
 Mr. Norgaard is lead independent trustee of the Trust and is an attorney and certified public accountant.
 Since 1994, he has been an attorney with the law firm Steven K. Norgaard, P.C.
 Prior to starting his own law firm, he was an attorney at McDermott, Will & Emery.
 In addition, he serves as an independent director on the Board of Directors of the SRH Total Return Fund, Inc. and currently serves as audit committee chair.
-He has also served on the Board of Directors of Attorneys' Title Guaranty Fund, Inc. from 2012 to 2022.
+He has also served on the Board of Directors of ATG Trust Company from 2007 - 2021; and on the Frontier Funds Board of Directors.
+Mr. Norgaard served on the Board of Directors of Attorneys' Title Guaranty Fund, Inc. from 2012 to 2022.
 Prior to March 2015, Mr. Norgaard served as an independent director of the Boulder Total Return Fund, Inc., the Denali Fund, Inc., and the First Opportunity Fund, Inc., each a closed-end fund, until those funds completed a merger into the Fund currently known as SRH Total Return Fund, Inc. Mr. Norgaard brings significant financial, accounting, legal, regulatory and investment experience to the Board, as well as other directorship experience.